ivanscodo/cranecontrolfe/README.md

 After have cloned this repo run the following commands on the root folder in order to be able to run the application:
 1 - npm install (you need to have npm installed in your machine)
-2 - npm serve --open
+2 - ng serve --open

 <br />